 For most individuals, training grip is an afterthought.
 However, your grip is your body’s connection to the barbell, your opponent’s jersey, and the stick used to play your sport.
-What’s even more important is that grip is considered to be a useful indicator for overall health.
+What’s even more important is that grip is considered to be a useful indicator of overall health.
 This article will provide sample exercises to improve grip strength to help blast past your deadlift PR and help increase your overall muscle and strength!

 What Are The Benefits Of Improving Grip Strength?